virada-k/retail-sales-behavior-analysis-instacart/03-machine-learning/repeat-order-python/README.md

-# 📢 Machine Learning: Repeat Order Prediction
+# 📢 Machine Learning: Repeat Orders Prediction
 Repeat Order Prediction is a machine learning project designed to forecast whether a customer will reorder a previously purchased product.

 <br>